 Mr. Speaker, in the wake of the financial crisis, there is a compelling case for ensuring that the financial sector maintains its stability.
 We must ensure that the financial sector continues to play a critical role in enabling economic growth.

 Consequently, over the past year, we have taken steps to strengthen our financial system infrastructure:

-- the Financial Intelligence Unit Act expanded the capability of the Financial Intelligence Unit and in November 2012, Trinidad and Tobago was removed from the grey list; - the Securities Act, 2012, was implemented with best practice international standards in securities market regulation.
-Consequently, the country has become a signatory to the multilateral memorandum of understanding as advanced by the International Organization of Securities Commissions.
-This facilitates exchange of important and critical information among securities regulators, which represent a key regulatory tool in the global money and capital market.
+- the Financial Intelligence Unit Act expanded the capability of the Financial Intelligence Unit and in November 2012 Trinidad and Tobago has been removed from the grey list; - a Securities Act 2012 was implemented with best practice international standards in securities' market regulation.
+Consequently, the country has become a signatory to the Multi-lateral Memorandum of Understanding (MoU) as advanced by the International Organization of Securities Commissions (IOSCO).
+This facilitates exchange of important and critical information among securities' regulators which represent a key regulatory tool in the global money and capital market.
 We have also become a member of the Egmont Group;

-- a new Insurance Bill, based on best international practice in insurance supervision, was laid in Parliament; - substantial progress has been made on a new Credit Union Bill, which we intend to lay in Parliament in 2014; and - towards the end of next year, we intend to lay an Occupational Pension Bill in Parliament to support the changes which we propose to make in the overall pension system for the country.
+- a new Insurance Bill based on best international practice in insurance supervision was laid in Parliament; - substantial progress has been made on a new Credit Union Bill which we intend to lay in Parliament in 2014; and - towards the end of next year, we intend to lay an Occupational Pension Bill in Parliament to support the changes which we propose to make in the overall pension system for the country.